desaiashu/maya/README.md

 - Give feedback (report bug / request feature) - include analytics

-- Update messaging in discussion (maya + alternate between two others)
 - Update related with latest messages

 - Refresh needs to load the other data (eg. perspective)
 - Don't request new perspective every time

+- Cancel button to stop stream (also stop stream on server? kill web socket and restart it?)

 #### 0.1.0 test:

-- Hide search + related when keyboard is open?

 - Diff screen sizes
 - Header for perspectives page

-- Cancel button to stop stream (also stop stream on server? kill web socket and restart it?)

 #### 0.1.0 ship: